How David Beckham, Neil Patrick Harris and other stars celebrated Father's Day

 The former soccer star also took the time to recognize his own father, who is also named David.

-His wife, Victoria Beckham, praised him as the "best daddy in the world."
+Beckham's wife, Victoria Beckham, chimed in, praising him as the "best daddy in the world."

 Actor Orlando Bloom prepped for Father’s Day a couple days early, posting about a silly moment he had with his 6-year-old son, Flynn.